-The site is also located on land designated as private open space and known as 'Fitzroy Open Space', which is a large area of land adjacent to the eastern edge of Hampstead Heath.
+The application site is also located on land designated as private open space and known as 'Fitzroy Open Space'.
+This is a large area of land adjacent to the eastern edge of Hampstead Heath.
 It is largely made up of previously developed land comprising large detached and semi-detached houses set in private gardens.
 The area largely corresponds with the Fitzroy Park residential area.

 This area is considered to have a leafy and relatively open character, and much of the residential development is located on tree and hedge lined streets that provide a semi-rural feel, albeit development in the form of private houses in a variety of styles, massing and relationships to the roads are clearly visible.

-In addition, as the site is both within a conservation area and designated private open space, all trees on the site are protected.
+As the site is both within the Highgate Conservation Area and designated private open space, all trees are protected.

-As previously indicated, while the site is located within the Highgate Conservation Area, a designated heritage asset, it has previously been confirmed by the Officer's Report for the extant approval that the existing building does not make a positive contribution to the wider character or appearance of the Conservation Area.
-There are also no other designated heritage assets in the vicinity of the site, no statutorily or locally listed buildings are present in the immediate vicinity and so there are no issues relating to historic setting to consider.
+Although located within the Highgate Conservation Area, a designated heritage asset, it has previously been confirmed by the Officer reports for the extant approvals for demolition at the site, that the existing building does not make a positive contribution to the wider character or appearance of the Conservation Area.
+There are no other designated heritage assets in the vicinity of the site; no statutorily or locally listed buildings are present in the immediate vicinity and so there are no issues relating to historic setting to consider.